IAMLEGENDZ/archphone/README.md

 - Binary wifi/BT/camera drivers
 - Audio (audio didn't work on Ubuntu, so it's very unlikely I get it working)
 - systemd wants pretty new kernel (I don't remember from head, but 3.4.x is too old) (I can set pacman to hold systemd package)
-- Freedreno driver, which maybe doesn't work with Nexus 5 GPU (needs testing)
+- no info for Freedreno on Nexus 5 !!

 ## Things what are bad, but won't slow down this project:
 - Desktop apps are bit big for phones.